 - (1) They found living as LGBT unfulfilling. - (2) They feel their LGBT feelings were forced on them by sexual or gender trauma and do not represent their authentic self.
 They want the right to heal. - (3) They want to reduce risky sexual or gender behavior and the desire to engage in it.
-Risky behavior may include behavior that is unhealthy, unsafe to self, others, one's marriage and family (in the case of adults), unlawful, unfulfilling, a symptom of trauma or a psychiatric disorder, or undesirable for whatever reason a person chooses. - (4) They want to live according to the faith51 of their heart that should be respected.
-Robust research52 53 and studies by a team of LGBT-affirming and change-affirming researchers show that LGBT people who live according to their traditional faith are no less happy, mentally healthy, satisfied with life, and flourishing than those of liberal or no faith.54 Harm studies generally exclude them because they do not use an LGBT identity.
-They find change therapy substantially more helpful.55 A cultural change in ideology is not required. - (5) They aspire to be in-and want to reduce same sex attraction to be faithful in-a procreative marriage.
+Risky behavior may include behavior that is unhealthy, unsafe to self, others, one's marriage and family (in the case of adults), unlawful, unfulfilling, a symptom of trauma or a psychiatric disorder, or undesirable for whatever reason a person chooses. - (4) They want to live according to the faith53 of their heart that should be respected.
+Robust research54 55 and studies by a team of LGBT-affirming and change-affirming researchers show people who have LGBT feelings and who live according to their traditional faith are no less happy, mentally healthy, satisfied with life, and flourishing than those of liberal or no faith.56 Harm studies exclude them because they do not use an LGBT identity.
+They find change efforts more helpful.57 A cultural change in ideology is not required. - (5) They aspire to be in-and want to reduce same sex attraction to be faithful in-a procreative marriage.
 For some, incongruent gender identity or expression or same sex behavior is putting their marriage and family at risk.
 The APA Handbook of Sexuality and Psychology says, "contrary to the conventional wisdom," most people who are same sex attracted are both sex attracted.
-They are "the norm," and exclusive same sex attraction is "the exception."
-Research says their relationships are mostly opposite sex57 and satisfying.
-Change-allowing therapy helps these LGBT families be safe and more enjoyable.
+They are "the norm," and exclusive same sex attraction is "the exception."58 Research says their relationships are mostly opposite sex59 and satisfying.60 Change-allowing therapy helps these families be safe and more enjoyable.